 Whether you are utilizing an adoption agency to facilitate an adoption or you are independently pursuing adoption; legal services are required.
 Adoptions require many legal documents, waivers, and hearings, involving extremely sensitive material.
-Therefore, it is important to employ a knowledgeable Tallahassee Adoption Attorney to make this process of formulating a family as smooth as possible.
+Therefore, it is important to employ a knowledgeable Florida Adoption Attorney to make this process of formulating a family as smooth as possible.

 Whether you are going through the process of a step parent adoption or independent adoption, there are many legally significant steps you must take in order for an adoption to be valid.
-A Tallahassee Adoption Attorney will be able to lay out these steps and explain the details surrounding each legal document.
+A Florida Adoption Attorney will be able to lay out these steps and explain the details surrounding each legal document.
 For instance, in a step parent adoption you must file several legal documents prior to a hearing or an adjudication of a legal adoption.
 These documents include:

 - Petition for Adoption by Step parent